rapidsai/cudf/python/custreamz/custreamz/deployment/custreamz_on_kubernetes/Readme.md

 **cuStreamz Kubernetes Setup**

 *"The following instruction set is for setting up the cuStreamz pipeline on Google Kubernetes Engine (GKE).
-But, the overall process for deploying cuStreamz on any Kubernetes cluster would be the same."*
+But, the overall process for deploying cuStreamz on any Kubernetes cluster would be similar."*
  — cuStreamz team